What’s the process?

 We’ll take the things that feel difficult and turn them over like a coin to look for the hidden strength in them.

-It often requires some reframing, especially for parents: it’s no longer a burdensome diagnosis, but a learning style that’s just as good and valid as any other.
+It often requires some reframing: it’s no longer a burdensome diagnosis, but a learning style that’s just as good and valid as any other.
 It just takes a few extra tricks to put it to best use.